mayjs/advent_of_code_2021/journal.md

 The second part was weird because you needed to actually create a visual output and manually decipher the resulting passphrase.

 I think my implementation could be a little more efficient if `drain_filter` was available in non-nightly Rust, but as it is, I couldn't think of a cleaner way to solve this problem.

+## Day 14

+I was in a bit of a hurry today, but I think the solution worked out nicely in the end.
+Since the assignment for part 1 already mentioned how quickly the input would grow, I immediately suspected that part 2 would require handling many more iterations, so I decided to implement an approach that does keep track of element positions.

+Instead, my solutions only keeps track of the amounts of distinct element pairs.
+The example would give the following map: `{"NN":1, "NC": 1, "NB": 1}`.
+Applying the rule `NN -> C` would then create two different pairs: `NC` and `CN`, while all `NN` pairs are consumed.
+The resulting map is `{"CN":1, "NC": 2, "NB": 1}`.